 In addition, the SECAT Program may reject applications from applicants that have previously received incentive funding from SECAT or any other incentive program if they are not in compliance with their contracted performance requirements.
 Applicants may also be required to reimburse the SMAQMD or SECAT any deficient balance prior to receiving additional incentive funding.

-3.2.4 Funding Awards Based on Historic Usage Based on Miles Driven
+3.2.4 Funding Reserve Procedures